-Free CPD Articles
+Free CPD Articles and Presentations

 At any time it is possible for you to place your assessment on pause to start again when convenient.
 During the pause period you will not be able to view the article until you recommence your CPD assessment.

 Following marking you will receive a CPD Certificate which you can save showing the allotted CPD hours for the exercise providing you have achieved a minimum 50% pass mark.
 The CPD assessment can be taken only once for each account.
 You will also be given the most appropriate or correct answers to the questions on submission of your completed CPD assessment.

 All you need do is follow the instructions below and start collecting your free CPD today.
 All we ask is that you complete an evaluation form to receive you CPD certificate.

 1. Click on "View Article" from anyone of the articles listed below to start.

 2. You will be sent to the Registration page.
 All first time users must register with the site.